rlberry-py/rlberry/docs/basics/evaluate_agent.rst

 With rlberry_, once you created your agent, it is very easy to train in parallel several instances of it, analyze the results and optimize hyperparameters.

-This is one of the purposes of the :class:`~rlberry.manager.agent_manager.ExperimentManager` class, as shown in the examples below.
+This is one of the purposes of the :class:`~rlberry.manager.experiment_manager.ExperimentManager` class, as shown in the examples below.

 .. code-block:: python